Generalized discrete Markov spectra: Generalized Cohn Matrices and Their Decompositions

-As in Section \ref{section:Classical Markov Spectrum}, we decompose $C_t$ into a product of fundamental matrices using geometric information.
+As in Section \ref{section:Classical Markov Spectrum}, we use geometric information to decompose $C_t$ into a product of fundamental matrices.
 For any irreducible fraction $t\in [0,\infty]$, we construct a \emph{generalized strongly admissible sequence} $s(t)$ by the triangle-crossing rule introduced in Section \ref{section:Classical Markov Spectrum} and the following \emph{edge-crossing rule}.

 \begin{definition} We fix $(k_1,k_2,k_3)\in \mathbb Z_{\geq 0}^3$ and $\sigma\in \mathfrak S_3$.
 Let $\gamma$ be an oriented curve segment on $\widetilde{\mathbb R^2}$.
 For each edge in a triangle intersecting the interior of $\gamma$, assign signs as follows: \begin{itemize} \item [(i)] Assign $k_{\sigma(1)}$ (resp., $k_{\sigma(2)}$, $k_{\sigma(3)}$) minus signs ($-$) to each horizontal (resp., diagonal, vertical) edge whose midpoint is not strictly on the right side of $\gamma$ (see Figure \ref{fig:minus-edge}).